 Three tanks of the 1st Hussars' C Squadron (No. 2 Troop) had continued to advance to the south, pushing along side roads towards Carpiquet airfield.
 Aside from a German staff car and a machine gun nest, the three Sherman tanks met almost no resistance, advancing all the way to the rail line linking Caen and Bayeux, and thereby becoming the only unit on the whole of D-Day to reach its final objective.
 Although the unit’s commander tried to contact his superiors to bring up reinforcements for an attack on Carpiquet airfield, the three tanks eventually withdrew to the Canadian lines.

 While the Normandy landings in all five sectors managed to establish footholds in Normandy, many D-Day objectives were not met.
-Major General Matthew B. Ridgway’s US 82nd Airborne Division and Major General Maxwell D. Taylor’s US 101st Airborne Division had suffered heavy casualties but had captured Ste Mère Eglise to the west of 'Utah' beach.
-On the Cotentin peninsula, Major General Raymond O. Barton’s US 4th Division had suffered lighter casualties in securing 'Utah' beach, and had established a strong beach-head by the end of D-Day.
+Major General Matthew B. Ridgway’s US 82nd Airborne Division and Major General Maxwell D. Taylor’s US 101st Airborne Division had suffered heavy casualties but had captured Ste Mère Eglise to the west of 'Utah' Beach.
+On the Cotentin peninsula, Major General Raymond O. Barton’s US 4th Division had suffered lighter casualties in securing 'Utah' Beach, and had established a strong beach-head by the end of D-Day.
 On 'Omaha' Beach the US assault force had met with less success, as intact defences and higher-calibre troops of Kraiss’s 352nd Division caused heavier casualties than at any of the other beaches: at one point the attack was going so badly that Bradley, commander of the US 1st Army, considered withdrawing Major General Leonard T. Gerow’s US V Corps from the beaches.
 A second wave of attacks breached the coastal defences, but could push only 2,000 yards (1830 m) inland by the fall of night.
-To the west of 'Juno' beach, Graham’s British 50th Division encountered only light resistance on 'Gold' (iii) beach, and succeeded in advancing inland and creating a continuous front with the Canadians from 'Juno' beach but not with the Americans from 'Omaha' beach, at the cost of only 413 casualties.
-To the Canadians’ east, Rennie’s British 3rd Division succeeded in establishing a foothold on 'Sword' beach.
-However, the counterattacks of the 21st Panzerdivision during the afternoon had prevented the British 3rd Division from advancing to Caen and also from establishing contact with the Canadian 3rd Division on 'Juno' beach.
-The counterattack did not succeed in driving the British 3rd Division off 'Sword' beach as units of Major General Richard N. Gale’s British 6th Airborne Division, which had landed during the previous night in ‘Tonga’ near the Orne river, were able to outflank the 21st Panzerdivision and force it to withdraw.
+To the west of 'Juno' (ii) Beach, Graham’s British 50th Division encountered only light resistance on 'Gold' (iii) Beach, and succeeded in advancing inland and creating a continuous front with the Canadians from 'Juno' (ii) Beach but not with the Americans from 'Omaha' Beach, at the cost of only 413 casualties.
+To the Canadians' east, Rennie’s British 3rd Division succeeded in establishing a foothold on 'Sword' Beach.
+However, the counterattacks of the 21st Panzerdivision during the afternoon had prevented the British 3rd Division from advancing to Caen and also from establishing contact with the Canadian 3rd Division on 'Juno' (ii) Beach.
+The counterattack did not succeed in driving the British 3rd Division off 'Sword' Beach as units of Major General Richard N. Gale’s British 6th Airborne Division, which had landed during the previous night in 'Tonga' near the Orne river, were able to outflank the 21st Panzerdivision and force it to withdraw.

 Despite the heavy casualties which had been inflicted on the 352nd Division and 716th Division, the 7th Army quickly established plans for counterattacks.
 Early logistical responses to the invasion were confused, as the divisions required for the counterattacks came under a formation not tasked with coastal defence and, moreover, the heavy Panzer formations, such as the Panzer-Lehr-Division, 12th SS Panzerdivision and SS-Gruppenführer und Generalleutnant der Waffen-SS Heinz Lammerding’s 2nd SS Panzerdivision 'Das Reich', could not be moved toward the coast without the explicit permission of Hitler, who still believed that 'Overlord' was a feint designed to draw his attention away from the Pas de Calais region, where he expected the main assault.
 The order to move the Panzer-Lehr-Division and 12th SS Panzerdivision was not finally given until the middle of the afternoon of 6 June.

-Initial predictions for the losses which might be expected on Juno Beach had been very high, approaching 2,000 men including 600 drowned.
+Initial predictions for the losses which might be expected on 'Juno' (ii) Beach had been very high, approaching 2,000 men including 600 drowned.
 As it emerged, the Canadian 3rd Division lost 340 men killed, 574 wounded and 47 taken prisoner for a total of 961.
 The Queen’s Own Rifles suffered the heaviest losses, with 143 casualties, the Winnipeg Rifles 128, the North Shore Regiment 125 and the Regina Rifles 108.
-Of the varied landing craft used on the run-in to Juno, 90 of 306 were lost or damaged.
+Of the varied landing craft used on the run-in to 'Juno' (ii) Beach, 90 of 306 were lost or damaged.

 As a result of the breakdown of logistics on D-Day, the exact numbers of casualties suffered by the 716th Division are unknown.
 Of the 7,771 men of the division’s four German battalions before the invasion, however, Richter reported that the equivalent of only one battalion remained, and then at only 80% strength.
 At least one of the two conscript battalions of the 716th Division was reported to have fled.
 Richter also reported that 80% of the division’s artillery had been destroyed or captured on D-Day, while only two gun batteries were intact to the west of the Orne river.
 By 9 June the division had been reduced to a 292-man Kampfgruppe.